dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-8.0.md

 * Use the Visual Studio project type for JavaScript and TypeScript (*.esproj*) for the frontend.
 * Use an ASP.NET Core project for the backend.

-For more information about the new templates and how to access the legacy templates, see <xref:spa/intro>
+For more information about the Visual Studio templates and how to access the legacy templates, see <xref:spa/intro>

 ### Support for generic attributes